The water industry today

 We see the development over the next 5–10 years of a truly connected workforce that will have real-time access to knowledge and information about critical assets.
 Workforce scheduling will be more dynamic and intelligent, taking feeds from analytics engines and predictive asset-behavior models to get engineers to the issues ahead of failure or customer impact.
 We envisage a world where an engineer will be equipped with technology that provides a highly connected experience that can utilize live data feeds into wearable or mobile technology, use augmented reality to render 3D models of assets for maintenance, and then be instructed in how to carry out the work by a remote engineer seeing the work site through the use of streamed video.

 There will continue to be rapid innovation in the analytics platforms, which will increasingly be combined with machine learning capabilities and operated in the cloud to deal with the volumes of data.

-Increasingly, the analytics will be combined with widespread use of advanced visualisation capability, including augmented reality, and virtual reality.
+Increasingly, the analytics will be combined with widespread use of advanced visualization capability, including augmented reality, and virtual reality.
 There will also be much better and more widespread use of traditional 3D rendering, used both in design and also in operations.
-This, in turn, gives easy, controllable access to standardised and reusable data across the entire operational asset base, combining standard asset configuration data, real-time situational data (asset- and customer-generated), historic performance data, and environmental data.
-The visualisation of this data in real time, using the capabilities described above, will enable far better understand of operations and asset performance.
+This, in turn, gives easy, controllable access to standardized and reusable data across the entire operational asset base, combining standard asset configuration data, real-time situational data (asset- and customer-generated), historic performance data, and environmental data.
+The visualization of this data in real time, using the capabilities described above, will enable far better understand of operations and asset performance.